jcoding253/terraform-aws-vpc-p1/README.md

 # terraform-p1-aws
 #1 My first Terraform project exploring IaC by setting up a basic AWS web server.
-Using resources; VPC, Internet Gateway, Route Table, Subnet, Route Table Association, Security Group, Security Group Ingress, Security Group Egress, Network Interface, Elastic IP, EC2, NACLs, NACL Association.
+Using resources; VPC, Internet Gateway, Route Table, Subnet, Route Table Association, Security Groups, Network Interface, Elastic IP, EC2.
 Reference video for this project: https://www.youtube.com/watch?v=SLB_c_ayRMo

-#Personal Challenges: I tried using separate aws_vpc_security_group_ingress_rule (and egress) for the aws_security_group as opposed to the inline rules that are currently being used in the code (as suggested by the documentation to avoid bugs with "tags" and "descriptions") but I was unable to make it work.
+#Personal Challenges: I tried using separate "aws_vpc_security_group_ingress_rule" (and egress) for the "aws_security_group" as opposed to the inline rules that are currently being used in the code (as suggested by the documentation to avoid bugs with "tags" and "descriptions") but I was unable to make it work.
 And I wasn't able to find good documentation on it.
 So I had to stick with the old inline approach.

-#Continued: I also, tried using NACL's which worked when I added them after I "terraform apply" the original code, added them to the code, saved and applied again.
+#Continued: I also, tried using "aws_network_acl" and "aws_network_acl_association" which worked when I added them after I "terraform apply" the original code, saved and applied again.
 But if I tried to put them in the code from the start and then applied, it would be bugged.
 I never figured out why but it was out of the scope of the project so I just left them out for now.

 #Future goals: In this project, I learned how to use repo branches to manage 3 versions of my project.
 For my next project, these are my goals: